spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 In this section we present the images for measurements used in the inventory of human remains, along with captions and desciptions of each measurement.

-Measurement definitions are derived from:
+???+ abstract "Measurement definitions are derived from"

-* Berg (2014) Biological affinity and sex from the mandible utilizing multiple world populations.
+    - Berg (2014) Biological affinity and sex from the mandible utilizing multiple world populations.
 In: Berg GE, Ta’ala SC, editors. *Biological Affinity in Forensic Identification of Human Skeletal Remains:  Beyond Black and White.* pp. 43–81.
-* Byrd & Adams (2003) Osteometric sorting of commingled human remains. *Journal of Forensic Sciences*, 48:717-724.
+    - Byrd & Adams (2003) Osteometric sorting of commingled human remains. *Journal of Forensic Sciences*, 48:717-724.
-* Langley et al. (2016) *Data Collection Procedures for Forensic Skeletal Material 2.0.* University of Tennessee and Lincoln Memorial University
+    - Langley et al. (2016) *Data Collection Procedures for Forensic Skeletal Material 2.0.* University of Tennessee and Lincoln Memorial University
-* Meadows and Langley (1992) Estimation of stature from metacarpal lengths. *Journal of Forensic Sciences*, 37:147-154.
+    - Meadows and Langley (1992) Estimation of stature from metacarpal lengths. *Journal of Forensic Sciences*, 37:147-154.

+!!! info "Recognition, Kudos and Thanks 🎀"

     Images by Elizabeth Lockett and Nandar Yukyi are derived from Langley et al. (2016).

 ---